 - Trek connects Haa valley with Paro valley

 Best season: year round except in snow (January and February)

-Bumdrak trek is a little gem.
-It is perfect for people who do not have much time but still want to savor clear mountain air and enjoy views of the snow giants in the distance.
+Bumdrak trek is a little gem because it offers stunning views of the snow giants in the distance.
 The cherry on the cake is the GLAMP at Bumdrak camp site where you will enjoy luxury treatment for one night.